 After Pembroke Pines recovered from Hurricane Andrew, it had a new problem.
 Residents fled the decimated area to the south for the already-full Broward County.
-With the local school board unable to accommodate growth, city leadership — in collaboration with Haskell — set about designing and building a system of city owned charter schools.
+With the local school board unable to accommodate growth, city leadership — in collaboration with Haskell — set about designing and building a system of city-owned charter schools.
 The plan was for a true academic village and incorporated a public library and college satellite campus.

-The solution was a picturesque 75-acre, 254,000-square-foot academic campus with 1,462 student stations.
+The solution was a picturesque 75-acre, a 254,000-square-foot academic campus with 1,462 student stations.
 The project also included a 54,000-square-foot Broward Community College satellite campus and 90,000-square-foot Broward County Regional Library.
 Other improvements included an Olympic-sized swimming pool, a 2.5 million gallon water storage tank, a 15-acre environmental park and 1,000 surface parking spaces.

-The village today is a master planned campus that spans pre-school through university education with 5,600 student stations.
+The village today is a master-planned campus that spans pre-school through university education with 5,600 student stations.
 Operated by the City, the program consistently has a thousands-deep waiting list.
 There are so many applicants, in fact, the city conducts a lottery to award the coveted slots.